micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 So He left them, went away again, and prayed the third time, saying the same words.

 ###### 45
 Then He came to His disciples and said to them, "Are _you_ still sleeping and resting?
-Behold, the hour [^i]is at hand, and the Son of Man is being betrayed into the hands of sinners.
+Behold, the hour is at hand, and the Son of Man is being betrayed into the hands of sinners.

 ###### 46
 Rise, let us be going.
 See, My betrayer is at hand." ## Betrayal and Arrest in Gethsemane